IBM/workshop-setup/docs/OPENLABS.md

-# Getting an OpenShift Cluster from IBM OpenLabs
+# Access OpenShift Cluster at OpenLabs

 These instructions will walk you through how you can get access to a 2 node OpenShift cluster on IBM Cloud through IBM OpenLabs.
 This cluster will only be available for 2 hours and then will be deleted.